minzzzy/pagerank/README.md

 # pagerank-mingle
-It is in class [Intro to computer science](https://www.udacity.com/course/intro-to-computer-science--cs101) of Udacity.
-Almost similar but with some modifications.
+It is in class, [Intro to computer science](https://www.udacity.com/course/intro-to-computer-science--cs101) of Udacity.
+I made a simple web search engine based on the contents of the lecture.

 ## Create a search engine